Volatar/Group7-repo-projects/Playwright Lab Documentation/6 Playwright Page Object Model with Python .md

 ### Test Code

 You will now test the search code.
+What is occuring here is that Playwright automates and opens a browser, navigates to the search page, initiates a search, and prints the page title after capturing a screenshot.
+Should the test run as intended, the title should be printed in the terminal.
+From the terminal, navigate to the code folder and run the code with the statement: `python .\test_search.py`

 ```py
 from pageObjects.SearchPage import SearchPage